 By Mister Phillips

-Mister Phillips is an attorney and clerk of the West Contra Costa Unified School District Board of Education.
-He lives in Richmond with his wife and four children.
+Mister Phillips is a longtime community advocate who currently serves as a member of the West Contra Costa Unified School District Board of Trustees.